Nothing Matters

 The family tree model

 The universe began, on this view, as a single quantum entity — one particle in superposition.
 The first quantum event was a splitting: one became two.
 Those two were maximally entangled, because they were, in the most literal sense, the same thing a moment before.
-They were also, by the conjecture's definition, as close as two things can be.
+They were also, by the framework's definition, as close as two things can be.

 Where space comes from

-The geometric picture that emerges from this is as follows.
+The geometric picture that emerges is as follows.
 Think of entanglement relationships as living on a flat plane — a two-dimensional map of who is related to whom and by how much.
 Distance, the third dimension, rises out of that plane as a consequence of relational structure.
 Space is not a container that particles inhabit.
 It is a dimension generated by the pattern of their relationships.

 This means the metric tensor — the mathematical object physicists use to measure distances and describe the curvature of spacetime — is not fundamental.
 It is downstream.
 It is a summary of the entanglement structure, the way a map is a summary of a territory.
 Change the entanglement relationships and you change the geometry.
 This is, notably, consistent with what general relativity already tells us: matter and energy curve space.
-QFT proposes the mechanism by which that happens.
+The framework proposes the mechanism by which that happens.

 Connection to existing work